-Everyone loves a great legal drama.
+Who doesn't love a great legal drama?
 Trapped within the four walls of a courtroom, heroes and villains go head-to-head in a battle for the truth.
 However, it isn't always so black-and-white.

 Between brash personas, cocky lawyers, and arrogant barristers, it isn't always easy to tell who's good and who's bad—especially when they step out of court and battle their own inner demons.

-Here are my picks for the best legal TV shows with lawyers, attorneys, judges, courtrooms, and all kinds of legal drama.
+Here are our picks for the best legal TV shows with lawyers, attorneys, judges, courtrooms, and all kinds of legal drama.

-The Practice (1997–2004) was a great show, but Boston Legal is a shining example of a show that starkly improved on the original.
+The Practice was a great show that ran from 1997 to 2004, but Boston Legal is a shining example of what happens when a spin-off series starkly improves upon the original.

 Over the course of 101 episodes, we watch as the two main leads solve cases together and sip scotch as they muse on life, law, and what it is that makes a good cigar.